 The possibility of easy short-term returns

 The analysis shows that the median and average holding periods when investors withdraw are about five years, which is no different than holding periods for conventional private equity and venture capital firms.
-The transactions produced a wide range of returns, regardless of holding period.
+The transactions produced a wide range of returns, regardless of the holding period.
 From another point of view, it also implies that social enterprises with strong business models do not need long hold periods to generate shareholder value.

 The arrival of conventional funds

 Social investing requires a wide range of investors to maximize social well-being; companies receiving investments need different skills as they evolve.
-Young companies need investors with expertise in the development and establishment of a viable business model, core operations and capital discipline
+Young companies need investors with expertise in the development and establishment of a viable business model, core operations, and capital discipline.

 The second step requires skills in balancing economic and social impact, as well as the endurance required to engage and measure the double bottom line.
 And the third step requires expertise in scaling, process refinement, talent development, and systematic expansion.